Implement programmable phase-to-phase and phase-to-ground fault breaker system

 If selected, the fault switching of phase C is activated.
 If not selected, the breaker of phase C stays in the status specified in the Initial status parameter.
 Default is selected.

-are selected, a fault to the ground is applied to the phase C. The
+Ground parameters are selected, a fault to the ground is applied to the

-when the Ground parameter is not selected.
-Default
+Ground parameter is not selected.
+Default is selected.

 1) connected to the fourth